You can tailor your EMBA by choosing any elective from the following list.

 General Management electives

 The Cass Business School MBA Study Tour to China will focus on the outlook for China with its burgeoning economy, the impact its growth will have on business and the ways in which companies, large and small, have made the most or can make the most, out of the huge market potential it has to offer.
-The key learning objective is to develop a better understanding of China and its business environment and to apply the learning outcomes of the core MBA courses and the electives to a specific international context.
+The key learning objective is to develop a better understanding of China and its business environment with the companies’ focus on excellence and to apply the learning outcomes of the core MBA courses and the electives to a specific international context.

 The objectives of the programme are to: